pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 way.

-I want to argue that neither aspect of print equation layout - visual layout traditions and accessibility traditions \-- is particularly good or useful \_on the web\_.
+I want to argue that neither aspect of print equation layout - visual layout traditions and accessibility traditions - is particularly good or useful *on the web*.
 As a result, it is a particularly problematic set of techniques because the contemporary web already has plenty of good and useful features that solve print equation layout.